The Many Inconsistencies of the Purity-Mixture Distinction in Standard Quantum Mechanics: Dirac's (Inconsistent) Definition of (Quantum) State

-Contrary to this understanding of physical theories as making reference to a detached state of affairs, in his 1930 book {\it The Principles of Quantum Theory} ---following the Bohrian-positivist premises--- Dirac would impose a radically new understanding of the meaning of {\it state}.
+Contrary to this understanding of physical theories as making reference to a detached state of affairs, in his 1930 book {\it The Principles of Quantum Theory} ---following the Bohrian-positivist premises--- Dirac would impose a radically new understanding of the meaning of {\it state} ---which has remained untouched up to the present.
 Each (quantum) {\it state}, mathematically represented by ---what he himself called--- a {\it ket}, $|x\rangle$, would be linked to a single measurement observation; i.e., a `click' in a detector.
 As we already mentioned, Dirac's notation imposed an explicit link between a {\it ket} and a specific reference frame (or basis).
 This means that a {\it ket} is not an {\it abstract vector}, $x$, but one already represented in a specific basis.
 Explaining his approach, Dirac would argue that {\it the same system} could be represented in terms of {\it different states}, relative to the different bases: \begin{quotation} { ``[E]ach state of a dynamical system at a particular time corresponds to a ket vector, the correspondence being such that if a state results from the superposition of certain other states, its corresponding ket vector is expressible linearity in terms of the corresponding ket vectors of the other states, and conversely.
 Thus the state $R$ results from a superposition of the states $A$ and $B$ when the corresponding ket vectors are connected by $ | R \rangle\ = c_1 | A \rangle\ + c_2 | B \rangle\ $.'' \cite[p.
 16]{Dirac74}} \end{quotation} Thus, depending on the chosen basis (or reference frame), the representation of the system would be given in terms of different states.
 This means that in Dirac's formulation bases did not relate to {\it the same state}, but instead would impose the distinction between {\it different states}.
 Each reference frame (or basis) would make reference to a particular state ---in general--- composed of many (superposed) states.
-The inconsistency should already be clear to the attentive reader (see for a more detailed analysis \cite{deRondeMassri21}).
-We will come back to this kernel inconsistency in section 5.
+The inconsistency ---to which we will come back in section 5--- should already be clear to the attentive reader (see for a more detailed analysis \cite{deRondeMassri21}).
+However, let us make even more explicit the contradiction that is reached when applying these inconsistent definitions.